 Frequently Asked Questions

-What is Hygraph and how does it work with PHP?
+What is Hygraph and how does it work with PHP applications?

-How do I fetch data from Hygraph in a PHP application?
+How do you fetch data from Hygraph in PHP?

-To fetch data from Hygraph in PHP, you construct a GraphQL query as a string, encode it into a JSON payload, and use cURL to send a POST request to the Hygraph GraphQL endpoint.
-You must set the appropriate HTTP headers, including 'Content-Type: application/json' and your authorization token.
-Once you receive the JSON response, you decode it and access the requested data.
-Example code and detailed instructions are available in the Hygraph documentation.
+To fetch data from Hygraph in PHP, construct a GraphQL query as a string, encode it as JSON, and send it via a cURL POST request to the Hygraph endpoint.
+Set headers like 'Content-Type: application/json' and include your authorization token.
+Decode the JSON response to access the data.
+For code examples, see Hygraph Quickstart Guide.
+Note: Proper error handling and authentication are required for production use.

-How do I perform mutations in PHP to store content in Hygraph?
+How do you run mutations in PHP to store content in Hygraph?

 Features & Capabilities

-What are the key features of Hygraph for PHP developers?
+What are the key features of Hygraph for PHP projects?

 What security and compliance certifications does Hygraph have?